dyland0465/Student-life-hub/README.md

 ## Contributing

 ### This repo is for a course project, so contributions at this time will not be accepted.
 We intend to continue the project after the course is finished.
-Once finished, this message will be deleted
+Once finished, this message will be deleted and we will provide the updated guidelines.

-Contributions are Welcome!
-In order to contribute:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## Team